 We are a Swim England affiliated competitive swimming club, so all our training is geared towards competing.
 There are many different levels of competition, which when you are new to a club can seem quite confusing.
 So, this guide is designed to explain as much as possible.

-First you have to be registered with ASA.
+First you have to be registered with Swim England.
 You do this when you join the club, and this gets renewed every year in March.
 Your category of registration will depend on the level of competition you are able to compete in:

 Category 1 Swimmers may enter club internal events such as our Club Champs, friendly galas and leagues that do not lead to a national final.
 All club members under 9 years of age will be this category.

 Category 2 Swimmers are able to compete in all levels and types of events.

 All sporting organisations which make provision for children and young people must ensure that:

 - The welfare of the children is paramount.

 - All children, whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity have the right to protection from abuse.